Cerro Catedral: A World-Class Winter Resort in Argentina’s Bona Fide Ski Town

 Though Catedral is South America’s most elderly resort it has undergone several multi-million dollar renovations.

-The tubing trail and a toboggan run they added provides more activities for the non-skiers in the family.
+An added tubing trail and a toboggan run provides more activities for the non-skiers in the family.

 Catedral’s modernization also included the purchase of snowmobiles and quadbikes for back-country tours and to reach the exclusive mountain restaurant, La Cueva.